 Investigative & Operations Support

-The Investigations and Operations Support Section (IOSS) supports other CIRG sections, FBI field offices, FBI Headquarters divisions, U.S. law enforcement agencies, and FBI legal attaches at U.S. embassies abroad in the preparation for, response to, and successful resolution of major investigations, critical incidents, and special events.
-IOSS personnel provide expertise in behavioral assessment, crisis management, special events management, rapid deployment, and logistics and information technology…and provide input on the development of national plans, policies, and exercises; training for FBI, law enforcement, military, and intelligence personnel; and research and development.
+The Investigations and Operations Support Section (IOSS) supports other CIRG sections, FBI field offices, FBI Headquarters divisions, U.S. law enforcement agencies, and FBI legal attachés at U.S. embassies abroad in the preparation for, response to, and successful resolution of major investigations, critical incidents, and special events.
+IOSS personnel provide expertise in behavioral assessment, crisis management, special events management, rapid deployment, and logistics and information technology, provide input on the development of national plans, policies, and exercises; training for FBI, law enforcement, military, and intelligence personnel; and research and development.
 The section includes the National Center for the Analysis of Violent Crime and the Crisis Management Unit.

 National Center for the Analysis of Violent Crime

-The primary mission of the National Center for the Analysis of Violent Crime (NCAVC) is to provide behavioral-based investigative support to the FBI, national security agencies, and other federal, state, local and international law enforcement involved in the investigation of unusual or repetitive violent crimes, threats, terrorism, cyber, white collar crime, public corruption, and other matters.
+The primary mission of the National Center for the Analysis of Violent Crime (NCAVC) is to provide behavioral-based investigative support to the FBI, national security agencies, and other federal, state, local and international law enforcement involved in the investigation of unusual or repetitive violent crimes, threats, terrorism, cyber crimes, white collar crimes, public corruption, and other matters.

 The NCAVC consists of five units:

 - Behavioral Analysis Unit 1 (counterterrorism, arson and bombing matters)

-- Behavioral Analysis Unit 2 (threats, cyber, white collar crime, and public corruption);
+- Behavioral Analysis Unit 2 (threats, cyber crime, white collar crime, and public corruption)

 - Behavioral Analysis Unit 3 (crimes against children)

 - Behavioral Analysis Unit 4 (crimes against adults)

-The Violent Criminal Apprehension Program (ViCAP) consists of a database and web-based tool available to law enforcement agencies to link homicides, sexual assaults, missing person, and unidentified human remains that may be geographically dispersed, allowing police departments to better coordinate communication and investigative efforts on potentially linked crimes.
+The Violent Criminal Apprehension Program (ViCAP) consists of a database and web-based tool available to law enforcement agencies to connect homicides, sexual assaults, missing persons, and unidentified human remains that may be geographically dispersed, allowing police departments to better coordinate communication and investigative efforts on potentially linked crimes.
 The FBI maintains the database and our analysts assist investigators with case linkages and other analysis.
 Over 5,000 law enforcement agencies have participated in ViCAP—created in 1985—and have contributed more than 85,000 cases to the system.